glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 9. Give credit where due.
 When a leader personally replaces the search for innovation with rivalry for prominence, the team can’t achieve the social cohesion necessary for the cocreative process of innovation.
 10. Have everyone on your team take turns leading your regular meetings.
 11. Ensure that less experienced and lower-status individuals have the opportunity to train more experienced, higher-status individuals.
-12. If you reject a team member’s suggestion, show sensitivity by explaining why
+12. If you reject a team member’s suggestion, show sensitivity by explaining why.

 ![](inquiry.jpeg)

-The pattern of innovation is to try a lot and triumph a little.

 **Increasingly we will not look upon our leaders as having the answers; we will look upon them as those who can draw out those answers by tapping the creative potential of the organization.**